 Common mistakes that cost GCs money (and how to avoid them)

-- Collecting COIs once and never tracking renewals
+Collecting COIs once and never tracking renewals

-Fix: Track expiration dates and enforce renewals before work continues. - Accepting a COI note instead of confirming endorsements
+Fix: Track expiration dates and enforce renewals before work continues.

-Fix: If your contract requires AI/PNC/WOS, treat those as separate verification items. - Wrong legal names or missing job details
+Fix: If your contract requires AI, PNC, or WOS, treat those as separate verification items.

-Fix: Use exact legal entity names from contracts and portals, and include jobsite info if required. - Not documenting subs at all
+Fix: Use exact legal entity names from contracts and portals, and include jobsite info if required.

 Fix: Undocumented subs are a common premium audit trap.
+See our audit guide.

-Audit guide → - Mixing employee payroll and subcontractor costs without clean records
+Mixing employee payroll and subcontractor costs without clean records

-Fix: Keep clean vendor invoices and tie COIs to the correct time period. - No written subcontract agreement
+Fix: Keep clean vendor invoices and tie COIs to the correct time period.

 Fix: Even a simple scope sheet helps clarify responsibilities and compliance requirements.

-Subcontractor insurance compliance checklist (copy/paste)
+Subcontractor insurance compliance checklist (copy and paste)

 A) Intake checklist (what you ask the subcontractor for)

-- Legal business name + address
+- Legal business name and address

-- Commercial Auto (if vehicles are used for the scope)
+- COI for General Liability, Workers Compensation, Commercial Auto (if vehicles are used for the scope), and Umbrella or Excess (if required by the packet)

 - Policy effective dates that cover the work period